Pradeesh-Saravanan/CalendarAPI/README.md

 - Verified backend for the population criteria and post operations

+# 01/04/2025

+- Completed schedule put and delete methods
+- Overloaded schedule class constructors
+- Secured the API calls by using JWT token with username as the subject
+- Created dynamic UI for repeat events

 Note : To solve the inputName error thrown by struts xml file use non static getter and setter for inputstream variable in action